 Review the units, chapters and lessons in both student and teacher materials across the series.
+Review the course and series scope and sequence.

 Review NGSS progression documents and standards as needed.
 Use the following document:

 Collect evidence for each CCC.